 Does the term “equity mortgage loans” have you wondering what equity is?
 A home equity is the value of your home, minus how much you owe.
 Say you decide on a house that’s $300,000.
 You have the funds to make a $30,000 down payment.
 That means you owe $270,000.
 Your equity would be the same amount as your down payment, so $30,000.
 When you own a home, there are two ways that you can refinance paying for your property: equity mortgage loans and debt restructure loans.
 In order to help alleviate some of the difficulty and confusion between these two steps, we explain below.
 Feel free to call Fidelity Mortgage Solutions with any questions you might have.

 Debt restructure mortgages (also known as refinance mortgages) are a way to help you reorganize your debt, so that it can fit your financial lifestyle better.
 They change the terms of your mortgage agreement so it meets your needs.
 Debt restructure mortgages or refinance mortgages is a process taken to strengthen an individual’s or company’s financial outlook.
 For example, if you had a home loan at 5%, and wanted to lower it to 4%, that would be debt refinancing.
 Your finances will be protected from possible bankruptcy by modifying how you owe the money.
 There are benefits of refinancing your home.
 “If you want a lower interest rate, refinancing can help also lower the payment due on your mortgage,” says Quinn White, president of Fidelity Mortgage Solutions.
 By lowering the interest rate on what you owe, you’ll be able to tackle those home improvements you’ve had to put off.
 Those with financial difficulty also use refinancing, yet that doesn’t always have to be the case.
 You can refinance your loan simply to lower the interest rate, thereby saving money in the long run.
-Or, you might want to decrease the length of time on your loan, changing it from a 30 year to 15 or 20 year.
+Or, you might want to decrease the length of time on your loan, changing it from 30 years to 15 or 20 years.
 According to White, “you only pay interest on your current balance, so the faster you’re paying off your loan, the less interest you will pay overall.”
 When you owe money on a home, there are many solutions for how to approach paying off your debt.
 Saving time and money are both reasonable expectations while selecting one of these loans.
 Fidelity Mortgage Solutions will be able to answer any of the questions you may have, as this is a complicated and confusing process that you need all the answers to before you move ahead.